cysouw/YAST/texts/yast.md

 - Details of Negation scope

 - Quantoren are strange, e.g.: 'alle meine Bücher', 'jedes meiner Bücher', 'Die Bücher habe ich alle/beide gelesen', 'alle die Bücher in der Schublade'

+NOTE: the following is a combination of two adverbials "vorne/hinten im Garten" they have to be inserted separately semantics are inferred from regular scoping of multiple modifiers also for 'noch nicht' ???

+TODO: what about 'nur heute' ? cf. Fokuspartikel!?